 Build Community

-The daily task of feeding, teaching, bathing, and caring for them is daunting.
-Combined with the challenges of managing addiction recovery, these tasks feel downright impossible without help.
+The daily task of feeding, teaching, bathing, and caring for your kids is daunting.
+Combined with the challenges of managing substance use disorders, these tasks can feel downright impossible without help.

 Let Go of Toxic People